 Resources

 There is an abundance of resources related to electoral engagement in higher education.
-In partnership with our colleagues at All In for Campus Democracy and Students Learn Students Vote, we are working to compile a useful and thoughtful selection of resources to help our members prepare for both the election and its aftermath.
+In partnership with our colleagues at All In for Campus Democracy and Students Learn Students Vote, we compiled a useful and thoughtful selection of resources to help our members prepare for both the election and its aftermath.

 Student Engagement and Messaging

-This toolkit includes a wide range of resources, including messaging tactics to help reach students where they are at.
-We particularly want to highlight the section on Combatting Disillusionment which is new, and particularly important, this year.
+This a helpful compilation of the resources that All In and SLSV provide. his toolkit includes a wide range of resources, including messaging tactics to help reach students where they are at.
+We particularly want to highlight the Nonpartisan Messaging & Tools for Faculty and Academic Affairs, and 2026 Coaches Playbook which can be quickly shared with athletic departments.

 Civic Agency Workshops